 USEA has established partnerships with Latin America, Africa, Asia, the former Soviet Union, and Central & Eastern Europe.
-Focus areas have included petroleum exploration, production and transportation; natural gas exploration, production, and transportation; and electric power production, transmission, distribution, and utilization.
-Almost every aspect of organizational operations have been addressed through these partnerships.
+Focus areas have included: petroleum exploration, production and transportation; natural gas exploration, production, and transportation; and electric power production, transmission, distribution, and utilization.
+Almost every aspect of organizational operations have been addressed through our partnerships.

-- The State of the Energy Industry Forum (January)
+The State of the Energy Industry Forum (January)

-- The USEA Annual Meeting (April)
+The USEA Annual Meeting (April)

-- The USEA/Johnson Controls Energy Efficiency Forum (June)
+The USEA/Johnson Controls Energy Efficiency Forum (June)

-- The Energy Supply Forum (October)
+The Energy Supply Forum (October)